- Future Students

 The University of Notre Dame Australia welcomes undergraduate applications from applicants who have been home educated or educated in Montessori or Steiner schools.
 The following pathways to study are offered to these applicants:

-- Apply for the Tertiary Pathway Program or the Foundation Year bridging course offered at Notre Dame.
+- Apply for the Tertiary Pathway Program enabling program offered at Notre Dame.

 - Sit the Special Tertiary Admissions Test (STAT) and receive the minimum acceptable score in both the Multiple Choice and Written English sections for the undergraduate course they wish to study at Notre Dame.